October Birthstones: Opal and Tourmaline

 Symbolism Opal: Hope, purity, and truth; Tourmaline: Healing, strength, and tolerance

-Origins Opal: Mostly found in Australia, Ethiopia, and Mexico; Tourmaline: Found worldwide, best from Brazil, Sri Lanka, and Africa
+Origins Opal: Predominantly in Australia, Ethiopia, and Mexico choices; Tourmaline: Worldwide with better selections found from Brazil, Sri Lanka, and Africa

-Physical Properties Opal: Rates 5.5 to 6.5 on the Mohs scale; Tourmaline: Rates 7 to 7.5 on the Mohs scale
+Physical Properties Opal: Rated on the Mohs scale at 5.5 to 6.5; Tourmaline: Rated between 7 to 7.5 on the Mohs scale

 Origin and History of Opal and Tourmaline

-Tourmaline was first discovered off the West Coast of Italy in the late 1600s or early 1700s.
-Its striking colors made it popular in Europe and Asia, with the last Chinese Empress, Dowager Guifei, being a notable admirer of pink tourmaline.
+Tourmaline was first discovered on the West Coast of Italy either in the late 1600s or early 1700s.
+Its striking colors made it the toast of Europe and Asia, with one of its more famous devotees being none other than the Chinese Dowager Empress Cixi who would wear strands upon strands of Pink Tourmaline beads.

 Tourmaline Birthstone